nats-io/nats.c/README.md

 ## TLS

 An SSL/TLS connection is configured through the use of `natsOptions`.
-Depending on the level of security you desire, it can be as simple as set the secure boolean to true on the `natsOptions_SetSecure()` call.
+Depending on the level of security you desire, it can be as simple as setting the secure boolean to true on the `natsOptions_SetSecure()` call.

 Even with full security (client verifying server certificate, and server requiring client certificates), the setup involves only a few calls.